Debt Collector Harassment Lawyer in Oxnard, CA Putting an End to Debt Collector Harassment

 - Lying, threatening, or otherwise harassing you in any way

 If you’re contacted by a debt collector, you have a right to dispute the debt verbally or in writing.
 If you want to preserve some rights under the FDCPA, you must send a written dispute within 30 days of your receipt of the first “validation notice” from the debt collector.
 Even if you owe the debt, or you cannot pay it, you still have rights under the FDCPA.
 Most of my clients owe the debt being collected, but because of financial circumstances, or a dispute over the goods or services, they cannot pay it.
-In order to preserve your rights under the law, it’s important for you to keep good records of all of the contacts.
-Click here to see our collections communications log.
+In order to preserve your rights under the law, it’s important for you to keep good records of all of your contacts.